TheHive-Project/TheHive4py/README.md

 **Method 2: Adding observables during alert creation**

 Alternatively, if you already know the observables when creating the alert, you can use the `observables` field within the alert creation method for a more concise approach:

-Alternatively in case the observables are known during alert time we can use the `alert.create` method's `observables` field as a shortcut:

 ```python
 my_alert = hive.alert.create(